 This is a lab class designed to supplement MATH 1023 College Algebra.
 It must be taken concurrently with College Algebra with the same instructor, so that faculty can answer any questions the students might have concerning the assignments given in College Algebra.
-This course is for students who have an ACT Math score of 17-18, ACCUPLACER Elementary Algebra score of 56-76, or Next Gen ACCUPLACER QAS score of 237-262.
+This course is for students who have an ACT Math score of 16-18, ACCUPLACER Elementary Algebra score of 25 or below, or Next Gen ACCUPLACER QAS score of 235 of below.
 Corequisite: MATH 1023 College Algebra (1 SCH - 2 contact hours)